corbosiny/AIVO-StreetFigherReinforcementLearning/README.md

 ### examples
 This directory contains a set of basic examples that demonstrate basic functionality of several libraries used in the source code.
 New features usually start off as example scripts that serve as launching off points for development.
 The readme in the directory as a short description of what each example is demonstrating.

-### hooks
-Contains the git hooks that can be added to the .git folder in order to turn on or off some development features such as auto testing on commit.

 ### StreetFighterIISpecialChampionEdition-Genesis
 This folder contains the ROM, saved game states, environment descriptions, and RAM look ups needed to be fed into the emulator in order for the game engine to run properly.

-And also in the top level of the repo is containted the requirements.txt file.
+And also in the top level of the repo are two files.
+First is the requirements.txt file.
 This file contains all of the dependancies needed to run this project.
 The next section will walk you through installation of those dependancies.

+Next is the software license that defines the legality of using this software for commercial, educational, or private purposes.

+After that is the Code of Conduct for working on this project, and finally there is the contribution guidelines to help you get started in contributing to this project if you have ideas for improvements.

 ---
 # Getting Started